-By registering your application as a client in Auth0, it will automatically be assigned a WS-Fed endpoint of the form:
+By registering your application as an application in Auth0, it will automatically be assigned a WS-Fed endpoint of the form:

-You can find all available options for configuring WS-Federation under the advanced settings area for your client.
+You can find all available options for configuring WS-Federation under the advanced settings area for your application.

 You will need to configure the Relying Party, which can be done using the following metadata endpoint: